-2.1 Recyc 2.1 Recyclable Storage and Collection 2.1.1 Design [Design Development 2.1.1.1 Keep a record of the recycling plan's size and accessibility to occupants and facility staff; based on expected volume for the entire building (pickup frequency of commingling, etc.), consider whether the planned approach will be adequate.
+2.1 Recyc 2.1 Recyclable Storage and Collection 2.1.1 Design D evelopment U 2.1.1.1 Keep a record of the recycling plan's size and accessibility to occupants and facility staff; based on expected volume for the entire building (pickup frequency of commingling, etc.), consider whether the planned approach will be adequate.
 2.1.1.2 Prepare documentation such as floor plans and site plans that highlight all recycling storage areas.
 A path of travel of waste and recyclables through the building to the on-site recycling center must be shown on floor plans.
 A narrative of how the on-site facilities operate is also required as backup.

-2.2 Cons 2.2 Construction Waste Management 2.2.1 Construction on Documents (100%) 2.2.1.1 A copy of the Construction Waste Management Plan, as defined above (prior to project commencement).
-2.2.1.2 Monthly recycling report to demonstrate recycling rates meeting the requirements for construction waste recycling in this policy (75% or above).
+2.2 Const nstruction Waste Management 2.2.1 Construction Documents (100%) U 2.2.1.1 A copy of the Construction Waste Management Plan, as defined above (prior to project commencement).
+2.2.1.2 A Construction and/or Demolition Methodology Report is required for Green Mark, which: a. can be a summary of the larger Construction Method Plan. b. needs to describe: i. how the demolition process is, ii. volume of demolition waste, iii. estimated tonnage of recyclable concrete waste c. includes the process and frequency of sending waste for recycling d. indicates the demolition sequence approved by QP e. includes a plan drawing showing storage of recyclable concrete waste on site f. lists approved recyclers that the recyclable waste will be sent to 2.2.1.3 Monthly recycling report to demonstrate recycling rates meeting the requirements for construction waste recycling in this policy (75% or above).
 Report includes weight of each type of reused, salvaged and recycled materials and note how they are reused, salvaged and recycled, the weight of waste sent to landfill and weight of total waste.
-2.2.1.3 Calculations and supporting documentation to demonstrate end-of-project recycling rates meeting the requirements for Construction Waste Management in this policy (end of project).
+2.2.1.4 Calculations and supporting documentation to demonstrate end-of-project recycling rates meeting the requirements for Construction Waste Management in this policy (end of project).
+2.2.1.5 Receipts and/or transmittals from recycler showing the amount of recycled concrete are to be submitted as part of the Waste Management Plan.
+For LEED projects, the following are to be submitted: 1LEED Construction and Demolition Waste Plan (based on the USGBC template) 2.2.1.6.
+2USGBC Construction and Demolition Waste Management Calculator

-2.3 Back of House Upstream Recycling 2.3.1 Design Development 2.3.1.1 Drawings indicate the locations and types of the recycling and waste bins.
+2.3 Back of House Upstream Recycling U 2.3.1 Design Development 2.3.1.1 Drawings indicate the locations and types of the recycling and waste bins.

-2.4 Front of House (FOH) Upstream Recycling

-2.4.1 Design Development
+2.4 Front of House (FOH) Upstream Recycling U 2.4.1 Design Development

-2.4.1.1 Drawings indicate the locations and types of the recycling and waste bins.
+2.4.1.1 Drawings indicate th e locations and types of the rec vcling an d waste bins.